 So you want to start monetizing your blog but not sure where to start?
 You're in the right place!
 Are you a micro-influencer and unsure if brands will pay to work with you?
 (Hint: THEY WILL!)
 Grab your notepad and let's go!
+My micro-course, Pitches to Riches, has all of the information you need to start pitching and negotiating paid brand deals (even with under 10k, yes!), but this post is a great place to start.

 If you're ready to start being paid for the content you create then keep reading!